wyobi/ion-autocomplete/README.md

 Then when the user opens the component, then he will right away see the already pre populated search items.

+### Selected items

+If you want to clear the selected items programmatically, then you are able to set the `selected-items` attribute with a two way binded model value which then gets updated when the items get selected.
+If you want to clear them just set the given model value to an empty array.

+Please *do not* use it for pre populating the selected items.
+For this use the standard `ng-model` value and [the `model-to-item-method`](#the-model-to-item-method).

 ## Using expressions in value keys